About 29 percent of legal immigrants in US hailed from Asia in 2015, says

 Nearly 48,000 green cards were given to immigrants allowed under a ‘diversity’ program to provide extra visas to countries which send fewer numbers of people to the US.
 In the period 2004-2015, 57 percent of people who received green cards were already residing in the US on Temporary Visas.

-Permanent residents of the US are authorised to work there, travel outside the US and are eligible for certain federal benefits.
+Permanent residents of the US are authorized to work there, travel outside the US and are eligible for certain federal benefits.
 The permanent residents may apply for citizenship of the US after they meet minimum stay requirements, which is usually five years of continuous stay in the US.

 Pew Research Center estimates that most common regions from where legal immigrants hail from are different from those from where illegal immigrants come in.
 Legal Immigrants are more likely to belong to Asia (29 percent in 2014), followed by Europe and Canada (16 percent) and the Caribbean (12 percent).